Here’s the lie that quietly ruins more goals than failure ever does:

 Habits are powerful because they become ingrained in our daily routines, making pursuing purposes a natural part of our lives.
 Consistency, even when lacking, helps make steady progress over time.

 Unrealistic goals can be demotivating, especially when progress is slow.
-Setting realistic and achievable objectives allows for a sense of accomplishment along the way, encouraging a byproduct of small successes.
+Setting realistic, achievable objectives fosters a sense of accomplishment along the way and encourages small successes.

-Break them into smaller, manageable tasks to make the journey more feasible.
+Break goals into smaller, manageable tasks to make the journey more feasible.

 While external motivators, such as rewards and recognition, can be effective in the short term, cultivating intrinsic motivation is critical to long-term success.